encode/httpx/docs/advanced.md

 'from-request'
 ```

 - For all other parameters, the request-level value takes priority.
-For example...
+For example:

 ```python
 >>> with httpx.Client(auth=('tom', 'mot123')) as client: